jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7a.md

 - Benguela and, finally,
 - the Cape of Good Hope.

 Their discovery of the Cape of Good Hope opened a prospect of sharing the profitable traffic of the Venetians.

 In 1497, Vasco de Gama sailed from Lisbon with four ships.

 After 11 months, he arrived in India.

 He completed a course of discoveries which was pursued with great steadiness and very little interruption for nearly a century.

 {{< s v="7" >}} Some years before this, the success of the Portuguese projects appeared doubtful.

 While Europe was in suspense about those projects, a Genoese pilot formed the more daring project of sailing to the East Indies by the West.

 At that time, the location of those countries was very imperfectly known in Europe.

 The few European travellers who had been there magnified the distance, perhaps through simplicity and ignorance.

-The great distance was made it appear almost infinite by=
+The great distance was made it appear almost infinite by:
-    those who could not measure it
+- those who could not measure it
-    those who wanted to increase the marvel of their own adventures
+- those who wanted to increase the marvel of their own adventures

 Columbus very justly concluded that the longer the way was by the east.

 He proposed to take the way west as the shortest and surest.

 He was fortunate to convince Isabella of Castile of the probability of his project.

 He sailed from Palos in August 1492, nearly five years before the expedition of Vasco de Gama from Portugal.

-    After a voyage of 2-3 months, he discovered=
+After a voyage of 2-3 months, he discovered:
-        The Bahamas or Lucayan islands
+- The Bahamas or Lucayan islands
-        The great island of St. Domingo
+- The great island of St. Domingo